In this section

 - Present a poster at the American Society of Health-System Pharmacists (ASHP) Mid-year meeting.

-- Present research project at the Great Lakes Pharmacy Residency Conference or equivalent conference.
+- Present research project at the Pediatric Pharmacy Advocacy Group Annual Meeting or equivalent conference.

 - Present at least 3 one-hour presentations to pharmacy personnel.